JainamShah-08/kam/docs/commands/kam_component_add.md

   -h, --help                      help for add
-      --interactive               If true, enable prompting for most options if not already specified on the command line --output string             Folder path to the Application to add the Component (default "./")
+      --interactive               If true, enable prompting for most options if not already specified on the command line --output string             Folder path to the Application to add the Component (default "./") --route string              If you specify the route flag and pass the string, that string will be in the route.yaml that is generated
+      --target-port int           Provide the Target Port for your Application (default 8080)
 ```

 ### SEE ALSO